-Only people accredited with a regulatory body such as OISC can give legal advice in asylum or immigration cases.
+Only people accredited (this means licensed) with a regulatory body such as the Office of the Immigration Services Commissioner (OISC) can give legal advice in asylum or immigration cases.

-There are lots of things that friends or supporters can do to help in a legal case without providing legal advice.
+However, there are lots of things that friends or supporters can do to help someone with their legal case without providing legal advice.
 We call this help “legal support”.

 What is legal advice?